Welsh devolution: Economic impact

 In a report for the Institute of Welsh Affairs in 2003, Phil Cooke of Cardiff University argued that the Welsh Government had responded to the loss of productivity in manufacturing by substituting new jobs in the public sector, making Wales increasingly dependent on fiscal transfers from Whitehall.
 Cooke suggested that a relatively weak devolution settlement had prevented the Welsh Government from developing innovative economic policies, especially when compared to Scotland.
 However, critics including former Welsh Secretary Ron Davies and John Lovering, another Cardiff academic, claimed that Cooke's argument that a more powerful Assembly was a necessary precondition to more effective economic policies was a non-sequitur.

 In 2005, Plaid Cymru leader Ieuan Wyn Jones suggested that the lack of tax varying powers in Wales was a major reason why Wales did not have its own Celtic Tiger and that growth strategy should not be focused only on cities.
 Plaid Cymru have also argued that economic dividend can only be achieved with Welsh independence.

 Jonathan Bradbury and Andrew Davies published an article in the National Institute Economic Review in January 2023 criticising both the Welsh government and UK government economic policies for Wales.
 They note that Wales had one of the weakest economies of the UK prior to devolution.
 They also noted views that the UK government remained in control of macro-economic powers; lacked regional economic policy; and a lack of devolution to the Welsh government to make a real difference.
 They also note the view of some that the historic exploitation of Wales and its treatment as an economic periphery plays have implications today.
 They added that Wales's economic performance has not progressed under devolution with weakness in Welsh government strategy and policy and that the dissolution of the Wales Development Agency remains a topic of debate.

 Political party position on devolution

 Welsh Labour and the Welsh Liberal Democrats support further devolution for Wales, as well as reform/federalism of the United Kingdom.
-Plaid Cymru supports further devolution for Wales as well as independence.
-Wales Green Party and Gwlad also both support Welsh independence whilst Propel supports national sovereignty for Wales.
+Plaid Cymru, Wales Green Party, Gwlad and Propel support further devolution for Wales as well as independence.
 The Welsh Conservatives support the devolution system as it currently stands.
 The UK Independence Party and Abolish the Welsh Assembly Party both support reduced or the abolishment of devolution.